Sweden’s social security system

 If you are going to study in Sweden, you can apply for study support to be able to pay your costs.
 You can get a study grant that varies depending on your age and you can also take a student loan.
 It is the National Board of Student Aid (Centrala studiestödsnämnden, CSN) that administers study support.

-In Sweden, all employees are entitled to 25 days’ holiday a year regardless of age and form of employment.
+In Sweden, all employees are entitled to 25 days’ annual leave regardless of age and form of employment.
 A distinction is made between the right to leave and the right to receive payment.
 Depending on when during the year you begin your employment, your payment is adjusted during your holiday.
 You can thus be free without being paid.
 Holidays exist for you to be able to rest and recover.

 Leave of absence – leave without pay